 Carroll Dodd is well known in the Vancouver area as the "clogging teacher".
-At 68 years old, she dances with flexibility and energy much beyond many people years her junior.
+She dances with flexibility and energy much beyond many people years her junior.
 She has danced since the age of five and has been in shows at fairs, residences, senior and recreational centers, and for private parties.
 She teaches aerobics and clogging.
 Her experience also includes acting, singing and writing.

 David Owens is a newcomer to the vaudeville stage.
 Joining us for the 2012 holiday season David brings acting, comedy and, of course, singing.
 His rendition of Elvis is worth the trip to see the show.